-Milan Milisavljević is Principal Viola with the Metropolitan Opera Orchestra, starting in the 2018-19 season.
-He previously served as Assistant Principal of the MET for twelve years.
-In addition, he is a former member of the Royal Concertgebouw Orchestra and has served as guest Principal Viola of orchestras worldwide, such as the Toronto Symphony.
+Widely considered one of the leading violists of today, Milan Milisavljević is Principal Viola with the Metropolitan Opera Orchestra.
+His performances combine intense expression with an immediate and profound link to his listeners and have won much critical acclaim.
+Milan previously served as Assistant Principal of the MET for twelve years.
+In addition, he is a former member of the Royal Concertgebouw Orchestra and has served as guest Principal Viola of many orchestras, such as the Toronto Symphony.

-Milan has coached violists at the Verbier Music Festival, at Indiana University as a visiting lecturer, and as a volunteer at Ecole de musique St-Trinite in Port-au-Prince, Haiti.
+Deeply interested in education, Milan has recently joined the viola faculty at Mannes School of Music in New York.
+Milan has coached violists in masterclasses at universities and conservatories worldwide, as well as at the Verbier Music Festival, at Indiana University as a visiting lecturer, and as a volunteer at Ecole de musique St-Trinite in Port-au-Prince, Haiti.
 In addition to his activities as a violist, he is increasingly in demand as a conductor.

 You may contact Milan HERE.